×

 When we asked people what advice they would give someone preparing to move to Philippines, they said:

 "I have lived on Palawan for over 20 years and that information is not up to date.
 We have fine hospitals unless you are looking replacements then go to Cebu.
 Shopping in 3 large centers plus the usual.
 I have never had any trouble except minor stuff.
 The police were good.
-Great place; for me at least," remarked one expat living in Palawan Island, Philippines.
+Great place; for me at least," said one expat in Palawan Island.

 View More Answers